bps-github7/Class_Generator/README.md

 2. input file(s)
 3. interactive mode

-###### Gonna want to replace this whole section when the program is done
-_Optional Arguments:_
-* h, --help                  show this message and exist

-* n, --project-name          Provide the name for the project you are creating.
-By default, program execution will create a new directory with the provided name, located in the default directory to contain newly generated class files.

-                                #outdated- needs to get updated when help argument is updated..
-* c, --class-and-attr        pass in class information string containing dict SYNTAX: '{ "class_name" : "attr, _attr, __attr",
-                                "ABCclass_name" : 'attr1' #abstract base class , "parentclass_name -> childclass_name" : 'p_attr, p_attr2 -> ...child attributes' #inheritance }'

-* s, --skip-attributes       Use this option to skip defining instance variables for your class.

-* t, --testing               automatically generate unittests, static analysis, code coverage for generated classes

-* e, --exporting             What should be done with the generated project {tgz, zip, tgz and email req arg : 'name@mail.com', zip and email, tgz and ssh, zip and ssh}

 #### 1.1 INPUTS:
-Takes a **inline specification** (learn more in section 1.5) like so:
+In most cases, the program takes a **inline specification** (put a link to section 1.5 on inline specification text) like so:

-> 'class_name : attr1, _attr2, __attr3 : SMmethod, CMmethod'
+`class_name : attr1, _attr2, __attr3 : SMmethod, CMmethod`

+The only exception being interactive mode, where you can choose to be walked through building a class, piece by piece.

 #### 1.2 OUTPUTS:
-Generates a (optionally nested) directory containing class files, unit tests, documentation structuring.
+Generates a directory, or series of directories of class files, unit tests, documentation structuring that matches the specifcation provided through input.

 #### 1.3 DETAILS:
 Defaults to creation of a new directory, labeled with project name, that contains all generated files.